stripe/veneur/cmd/veneur-emit/README.md

         Address of destination (hostport or listening address URL).
   -indicator
-        Mark the reported span as an indicator span -mode string
+        Mark the reported span as an indicator span -error
+        Mark the reported span as having errored
+  -mode string
         Mode for veneur-emit.
 Must be one of: 'metric', 'event', 'sc'. (default "metric") -name string